 The CSC mediates between the factulies and has its own internal regulations within the university.
 Its aim is to coordinate research and the courses of studies in cognitive science.

 Cognitive Science studies how we learn, think, pay attention, behave, interact with others, and how we understand our world (to a certain extent).
 It does so by studying human and other animal behavior on the one hand and by building models and artificial systems, which mimick such behavior, on the other hand.
 The CSC is thus the link between the artificial and biological sciences, between the humanities and artifcial intelligence, between philosophy and physics, between natural intelligence and machine learning.

 Various departments and research centers contribute to the success of Cognitive Science in Tübingen.
 The Department of Computer Science has established the degreee program in close collaboration with the Department of Psychology.
 Moreover, several other departments of the universtiy are closely involved in the course of studies and the involved research including the Department of Linguistics, the Department of Philosophy, and the Department of Neurobiology.
-Moreover, the cognitive science interest extends beyond these departments to the well-known research centers and medical facilities in Tübingen, including the Neuroscience Centers (Werner Reichardt Centre for Integrative Neuroscience (CIN), Hertie Institue for Clinical Brain Research, Bernstein Center for Computational Neuroscience), the Clinical Facilities, the Max-Planck Research Institutes on Intelligent Systems, Developmental Biology, and Biological Cybernetics, and many others.
+Moreover, the cognitive science interest extends beyond these departments to the well-known research centers and medical facilities in Tübingen, including the Neuroscience Centers (Werner Reichardt Centre for Integrative Neuroscience (CIN), Hertie Institue for Clinical Brain Research, Bernstein Center for Computational Neuroscience), the Clinical Facilities, the College of Fellows, the Leibniz-Institut für Wissensmedien (IWM), the Max-Planck Research Institutes on Intelligent Systems, Developmental Biology, and Biological Cybernetics, and many others.